Omared250/rock_paper_scissors_game/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
 - See the rules of the game clicking on the button "RULES"
+- Know if the user won, lost or drawed

 ### Screenshot